johnlayton/elmostreet/README.md

 Run the application;
 ```
-./gradlew run <location_of_file>
+./gradlew run -Pscenarios="['./src/test/resources/scenario1.txt', './src/test/resources/scenario2.txt']"
 ```

 ### Solution Description

-Main application will take single argument being the location of the file containing the commands.
+Main application will take argument being the locations of the files containing the senarios.

 Robot class will hold the location and orientation of the robot.
-It will also process the commands.
+It will also process the commands and ensure that the robot remains on the table

 Command Parser class will be responsible for parsing the command input.